Confronting Grand Challenges in Environmental Fluid Mechanics: Stratified flow

 \subsection{Grand Challenges for modeling}

 The most basic parameterization of mixing in stratified flows is the construction of a model for the (vertical) eddy diffusivity of density $K_\rho\equiv {\mathcal B}/N^2$, a closure relating an appropriately defined vertical buoyancy flux ${\mathcal B}$ to $N$.
 There are two classic approaches to the parameterization of $K_\rho$, arising either from the equation for turbulent kinetic energy or from the equation for density variance.
 In an exceptionally important and influential paper \cite{osborn:1980}, Osborn postulated in a statistically steady state that ${\cal B}=\Gamma \epsilon$, where $\epsilon$ is the dissipation rate of turbulent kinetic energy, such that the turbulent flux coefficient (sometimes called the ``mixing efficiency'') $\Gamma \leq 0.2$ (the inequality is very commonly ignored and instead replaced by an equality, see e.g. \cite{waterhouse:2014}).
-This appealing assumption greatly simplifies the problem, but assumes there is always a fixed partitioning of turbulent kinetic energy between the two ``sinks'': ${1/6}$ of kinetic energy is assumed to go (irreversibly) to potential energy, while ${5/6}$ of kinetic energy is assumed to go to viscous dissipation.
+This appealing assumption greatly simplifies the problem, but assumes there is always a fixed partitioning of turbulent kinetic energy between the two ``sinks'' associated with irreversibly increases in the potential energy and viscous dissipation.
 Alternatively, Osborn and Cox~\cite{osborn:1972} postulated that ${\mathcal B}$ should be in balance with the rate of destruction of the buoyancy variance $\chi$ which, distinctly different from the Osborn model, requires no assumption about the kinetic energy balance within the flow.

 There are a wide range of as yet un-resolved issues with these two parameterizations that lie at the heart of much of the analysis of observations~\cite{waterhouse:2014}, proposed improved parameterizations~\cite{salehipour:2016,mashayek:2017} and indeed larger-scale models.
 We highlight a (small) subset of these questions below, which were discussed during the workshop (further discussion of the fundamental issues facing mixing parameterization can be found in the reviews~\cite{ivey:2008,gregg:2018}).
+We then finish with a brief outlook on some of the future challenges around mixing in stratified flows.